-The Company is a Canadian-based gold exploration and development company with a gold-silver property in Peru and base metal properties and royalties in the province of Quebec.
+The Company is a Canadian-based gold exploration and development company with a polymetallic property in Bolivia, a gold-silver property in Peru and base metal properties and royalties in the province of Quebec.

 The Company is a reporting issuer in Ontario, Alberta and British Columbia and its common shares are listed for trading on Tier 2 of the TSX Venture Exchange ("TSXV") under the symbol ELO and on the Frankfurt Stock Exchange under the symbol WKN 909833.